epsilon537/boxlambda/_drafts/sd-and-fs-bring-up.markdown

 -----
 [FatFs](http://elm-chan.org/fsw/ff/00index_e.html) is a lightweight software library for small systems that implements FAT file system support.
 It's written in ANSI C89 and has no dependencies other than a minimal C environment.
 It'll compile out of the box in virtually any environment.

 FatFs itself does not provide the device/media-specific _Storage Device_ Controls*.
 Those have to come from the device implementer.
 Conveniently, the SDSPI repo does provide these functions for FatFs.
-Three files are provided: [sdcard.c, sdcard.h and diskio.c](https://github.com/ZipCPU/sdspi/tree/master/sw).
+Three files are provided: [sdcard.c, sdcard.h, and diskio.c](https://github.com/ZipCPU/sdspi/tree/master/sw).

 Note: These three files have a dependency on a **board.h** header file which is not part of the SDSPI repo.
 An example *board.h* can again be found in the [Zbasic repo](https://github.com/ZipCPU/zbasic/blob/master/sw/zlib/board.h).
 I checked the BoxLambda version into the [boxlambda branch of the BoxLambda fork of the SDSPI repo](https://github.com/epsilon537/sdspi/blob/boxlambda/sw/board.h).